-Response: I understand that you're uncomfortable with the curtains open.
-But we must be able to see you at all times to be sure your treatment is safe.
+Response: I understand that you're uncomfortable with the curtains open, but we must be able to see you at all times to be sure your treatment is proceeding safely.
 Would you like to speak with the charge nurse about a chair that isn't in the middle of the room for future treatments?

-21. Why can't my [sister, brother, husband, nephew, etc.] come in and keep me company?
+21. Why can't my relative/friend come in and keep me company?